 - Consumer groups: Provides each multiple consuming application with a separate view of the event stream, enabling those consumers to act independently.

 - Throughput units: Pre-purchased units of capacity.
-A single partition has a maximum scale of one throughput unit.
+A single partition has a maximum scale of 1 throughput unit.

 For technical details about these and other Event Hubs features, see the Event Hubs features overview.